-Students who have not demonstrated an appropriate level of mathematics achievement will be required to enroll in a precalculus course in the summer prior to their enrollment, in preparation for Ma 163-164 Calculus and Analytic Geometry, which is a first-year requirement.
 Students who apply while attending high school will be expected to supply transcripts of subjects studied during the first three years of high school (Grades 9, 10 and 11).
 High school graduates must supply the full four-year record.
-High school transcripts should be sent during the fall and winter months, but no later than January 31 if supporting a freshman application.
+High school transcripts should be sent during the fall and winter months, but no later than January 19 if supporting a freshman application.
 Each candidate should make certain that the high school subjects required for his or her major are completed prior to graduation since The Cooper Union will not be able to verify the candidates senior program until final transcripts arrive in June or July.
 This is too late to make up a missing required subject or to make plans for admission to another college.
-All freshman candidates for degrees must submit acceptable scores on the College Board Scholastic Assessment Test (SAT I or ACT).
+Students who have not fulfilled their application requirement may have their offer of admission recinded.
+All freshman candidates for degrees must submit acceptable scores on the College Board Scholastic Assessment Test (SATI or ACT).
 Test scores should be sent to The Cooper Union (CEEB Code No. 2097).
-Testing later than January 31 of the year for which admission is sought is not acceptable; results must reach The Cooper Union before March 1.
+Testing later than January 24 of the year for which admission is sought is not acceptable; results must reach The Cooper Union before March 1.
 Applicants are required to have completed mathematics through Trigonometry, Algebra II and Pre-calculus.
-Students who have not demonstrated an appropriate level of mathematics achievement will be required to complete a precalculus course in the summer prior to their enrollment, in preparation for Ma 163-164 Calculus and Analytic Geometry, a first-year requirement.
+Students who have not demonstrated an appropriate level of mathematics achievement will be required to complete a pre-calculus course in the summer prior to their enrollment, in preparation for Calculus and Analytic Geometry, a first-year requirement.

 Recognizing that communication skills (both verbal and written) are integral to all curricula of The Cooper Union, all incoming students will be required to participate in a writing workshop conducted by the Faculty of Humanities and Social Sciences during the new student orientation program.
-An assessment based on the outcome of this workshop may indicate that student(s) will benefit from use of the resources of the Center for Writing (see page 120 for more information) in order to meet the expectations of the program as well as to develop the critical analytical and communication skills that provide the foundation for creative, academic and professional success.
+An assessment based on the outcome of this workshop may indicate that student(s) will benefit from use of the resources of the Center for Writing (see page 117 for more information) in order to meet the expectations of the program as well as to develop the critical, analytical and communication skills that provide the foundation for creative, academic and professional success.

 Applicants whose first language is not English must submit documentation of their English language proficiency.
-The Test of English as a Foreign Language will be taken into consideration in all admission deliberations (most admitted students score at least 250 [CBT], 100 [IBT] or 600 [paper test] on the TOEFL exam).
+The Test of English as a Foreign Language (TOEFL) will be taken into consideration in all admission deliberations (most admitted students score at least 250 [CBT], 100 [IBT] or 600 [paper test] on the TOEFL exam).